Spiral renormalization group flow and universal entanglement spectrum of the non-Hermitian 5-state Potts model

 where $\hat{X}$ is the spin shift operator which acts on the $Q$ states labeled $\ket{n}, n = 0, \hdots, Q-1$ as $\hat{X} \ket{n} = \ket{(n+1)\mod Q}$ and $\hat{Z}$ the phase operator which acts as $\hat{Z} \ket{n} = e^{\frac{2\pi n i}{Q}} \ket{n}$.
 The critical value $\lambda_c \in \mathbb{C}$ was found by exact diagonalization methods to simulate the complex fixed points \cite{Tang2024}.
 The RG flow around these fixed points, as predicted in~\cite{Gorbenko2} and verified in Fig. \ref{fig:rgflowplot}, materializes as a logarithmic spiral in the complex theory space, along with a straight line representing the walking behavior of the original 5-state Potts model. \\

 In this Letter, we further explore this CCFT scenario directly from the lattice using the tensor network framework \cite{Cirac2021, schollwock2005density,verstraete2008matrix} which allow for bigger system sizes than allowed by exact diagonalization.
 This has enabled us to uncover the spiral trajectory of the running couplings.
 A priori, a non-Hermitian adaptation of tensor network algorithms is required to properly capture the left and right eigenvectors of non-Hermitian Hamiltonians \cite{Ashida_2020}.
 However, we demonstrate how the walking behavior of the Hermitian theory renders the non-Hermitian deformation sufficiently small, allowing unadapted algorithms to capture the complex fixed point accurately.
 We illustrate this accuracy by predicting a more precise critical value $\lambda_c$ based on finite-size scaling, achieving a more accurate estimate for the bulk conformal data.
 With this, we reveal the spiral RG flow of the running coupling.
 In addition, we demonstrate how DMRG still allows us to capture the boundary CCFT through the entanglement Hamiltonian. \\ \emph{Tensor networks}---We define the ground state wavefunction of the deformed Potts Hamiltonian as being the eigenstate corresponding to the eigenvalue with the smallest real part, and assume that the Schmidt coefficients decay fast enough such that it can be represented as a matrix product state (MPS) \cite{Verstraete_2006}.
 In particular, we impose the $\mathbb{Z}_5$ subgroup symmetry of the Hamiltonian for computational efficiency and to identify the charges of the CCFT primary operators easily.
-We use an MPS ansatz with open BC (and a Hamiltonian with periodic BC, hence with one long-ranged interaction term) such that can employ the standard density matrix renormalization group (DMRG) \cite{White1992}.
+We use an MPS ansatz with open BC (and a Hamiltonian with periodic BC, hence with one long-ranged interaction term) such that we can employ the standard density matrix renormalization group (DMRG) \cite{White1992}.
 The excited states are determined by an algorithm that targets the quasiparticle excitations \cite{Vandamme2021, Haegeman2013}.
-We find ground states with a bond dimension $\chi = 400$, while for excited states we use $\chi = 600$, both with an algorithmic tolerance of $10^{-6}$.
-We simulate up to system sizes $L = 28$, assuring that we are only in the finite-size scaling regime and that second-order terms remain negligible \cite{Pirvu2012}.
-Due to the small non-Hermitian deformation, the singular values of the MPS retain their ordering, explaining why the MPS representations obtained through DMRG and the Quasiparticle ansatz remain robust \cite{supplementary}.
-Only in the imaginary results, a known problem due to the high bond dimension needed for the real part \cite{Shimizu2025,supplementary}, does it make slight systematic errors.
-We use the Julia packages TensorKit.jl and MPSKit.jl to perform the numerical simulations \cite{tensorkit, mpskit}.
+We find that the ground state and excitation energies deviate slightly from the values obtained by exact diagonalization (ED) as shown in Fig.~\ref{fig: dif}.
+However, the errors decrease with increasing bond dimension with an algorithmic tolerance $10^{-6}$.
+This can be understood from the fact that the Hamiltonian~\eqref{eq:totalham} contains only a small portion of non-Hermiticity, thereby rendering the MPS truncation almost optimal.
+In the following, we use $\chi = 400$ and $\chi = 600$ for the ground state and excitation calculations.
+We also confirmed that the errors are in the same order as the algorithmic tolerance in the larger systems.